 - who get t’ief at Soca Monarch and other conspiracy theories,

-- who had better picong, Bunji or Boy Boy, what happened to Destra, and so on, and so on.
+- who had better picong, Bunji or Boy Boy, the screed on soca mafia and who is a “lick bottom African”, what happened to Destra, and so on, and so on.

 I like it.
 Carnival is war.
 A war of words and ideas.
 Fuck that shit about “Carnival is Colour.”
 There is finally a recognition that Carnival is MONEY.
 Big money, at that.
 In this global village where concepts like the earth is flat and wikinomics are fertile, Trinidad Carnival is making a space for itself.
 Streaming carnival shows online are now just mundane content delivery jobs, and opportunities to monetize everything Carnival are as pervasive as the branded bandana or tee-shirt.
 Text/SMS voting, while not new locally, is now part of the evolution of the net-generation’s movement to make business decisions that count.
 Artiste branding, whether for white rum or cellphone providers, is de jure for international exposure.
 Only thing left is the performance vehicle to tip in favour of North American lenses and the Holy Grail of the US market as a given with recognition from peers there.